 EDH grew in popularity and spread to non-judges players.
 As the number of players increased, new decks were created, new legendary creatures were chosen as a general (which is the old name for the commander) and the community grew up noticeably through the use of Internet forums, specifically the official EDH/Commander forum (see the Links section).

 EDH went so popular that Wizards of the Coast decided to release a product created specifically for this format in summer 2011.
 Wizards of the Coast renamed EDH into Commander and released five preconstructed decks with new legendary creatures.

 Today, a lot of players enjoy playing Commander: at home, in stores, as a big tournament’s side event or sometimes in local tournaments.

 Commander is a multiplayer variant of Magic®.
 It has been created as a format specifically designed to promote social interactions between players.
 But some players did not have enough Commander players around to be able to play multiplayer Commander games, while some others wished to concentrate on two players for many personal reasons.
 That is why Duel Commander (which means Commander games between two players) developed a vast community of players throughout the world.

 This website is dedicated to the “duel” variant of the Commander format.
 Indeed, Duel Commander requires specific decks and doesn’t use the same cards as those which are commonly played in multiplayer.

-You will find here some news about Commander, the rules of Commander, the additional banlist for Duel Commander and later (we hope) a forum to share ideas, thoughts and decklists.
+You will find here some news about Commander, the rules of Commander, the banlist for Duel Commander and other resources related to the format.

 Note that if you wish to get more information on classic Commander, we recommend you to go to the MTG Commander website : http://mtgcommander.net/